 - Place the dough between 2 sheets of parchment paper and roll out to about 1/4-inch thick.
 Place in the refrigerator while you clean up, about 5 minutes.

-- Bake for 10 to 12 minutes until the tops of the cookies looks their shiny, under-cooked look.
+- Bake for 10 to 12 minutes, until the tops of the cookies lose their shiny, under-cooked look.

 - Cool completely on the tray, at least 20 min.

 - In a small, microwave-safe bowl, combine chopped chocolate and oil.
 Microwave on medium for 30 seconds.
 Stir.
-Repeat if necessary, until your chocolate is smooth.
+Continue to microwave in 15-second increments if necessary, until your chocolate is smooth.
 Use a spoon to drizzle chocolate or transfer chocolate to a small plastic bag and snip a very small piece of the corner so you can "pipe" lines.

 - Chocolate will set in about 1 hour, or transfer cookies to the refrigerator and it will set almost immediately.